E-Invoicing in Spain

 Implementation Timeline

-Within the first 12 months from the entry into force of the Royal Decree, companies will be required to issue e-invoices with a PDF document ensuring their legibility for companies for which the obligation to receive e-invoices has not yet entered into force.
+Within the first 12 months after their e-invoicing obligation takes effect, companies will be required to issue e-invoices with a PDF document ensuring their legibility for companies for which the obligation to receive e-invoices has not yet entered into force, unless the recipient explicitly agrees to receive the structured format alone.

 E-invoicing system description

 - Platforms of private providers of electronic invoice exchange systems.
 Companies using this solution will have to make their e-invoicing point public in all communications with other companies.
-If they don't do it, the public e-Inv solution will be considered their entry point by default.
-In addition, if this solution is used, taxpayers will be required to upload to the public platform a faithful copy of each invoice in the Facturae syntax.
+If they don't do it, the public e-invoicing solution will be considered their entry point by default.

 E-invoicing process description

-Spain assumes the cooperation of suppliers of e-invoicing solutions in the interoperability model.
-They will be required to connect to any other platform, no more than one calendar month from receiving a request to do so from their customers.
+Spain requires the cooperation of suppliers of e-invoicing solutions in the interoperability model.
+They will be required to accept requests to connect to any other platform within one month of receiving a request to do so from their customers, providing technical specifications and a test environment free of charge.

 On this basis, and on the basis of data sent to the publicly available portal, STAA will obtain statistical information on invoice payments that will facilitate monitoring of compliance with the provisions on payment deadlines, as described in ACT 3/2004.